-Diana Murray's forthcoming picture books include: NED THE KNITTING PIRATE illustrated by Leslie Lammle (Roaring Brook Press /Macmillan, 2016); CITY SHAPES illustrated by Bryan Collier (Little, Brown, 2016); and GRIMELDA THE VERY MESSY WITCH, plus a sequel, illustrated by Heather Ross (Katherine Tegen Books /HarperCollins, 2016, 2017).
+Diana Murray's other forthcoming picture books include: CITY SHAPES illustrated by Bryan Collier (Little, Brown, June 2016); GRIMELDA: THE VERY MESSY WITCH, plus a sequel, illustrated by Heather Ross (Katherine Tegen Books /HarperCollins, July 2016, 2017); and NED THE KNITTING PIRATE illustrated by Leslie Lammle (Roaring Brook Press /Macmillan, August 2016).

 Diana Murray received the 2014 SCBWI Magazine Merit Award for her poem, "Ocean Beach" (Highlights, August 2013).